Dewmith/scyseqtools_official/manuscript/codix_paper.md

 The Codix interface is deliberately very simple, even spartan.
 The sequence of processing stages ares constraint to simple scenarios to avoid errors.

-Codix Encoder is an adapted video player based on VLC
+`Codix-Encoder` is an adapted video player based on VLC.
+It is based on the Python VLC bindings and the Tk-inter library.

-Codix Analyzer is a client-server architecture that serve analysis tools based on the scikits/symbolic library.
+`Codix-Analyzer` is a client-server architecture that serve analysis tools based on the scikits/symbolic library.

-[**Do we need to join scikits/symbolic to the paper!?**]{.sans-serif}

 Coding is time consuming and people need simple tools that perform the most basic operations.

-The development philosophy is to provide a tool that do only one thing.
+The development philosophy is inspired from the “unix spirit” to provide a tool that is responsible for only one task.
+Since behavioral video analysis has two

-CODIX is based on the Python VLC bindings and the Tk-inter library.
+steps: encoding and analysis, we provide two tools, `codix-encoder` and `codix-analyzer`.

 # Codix suite description {#sec:1}